crosire/reshade/examples/README.md

 ## [13-effects_during_frame](/examples/13-effects_during_frame)

 Renders the ReShade post-processing effects at a different point during the frame, e.g. to apply them before the user interface of the game.

+This example includes a standalone utility (state_tracking.cpp and state_tracking.hpp) that tracks all render state currently bound on a command list, making it possible to query information about it at any time, e.g. to re-apply state after it was modified by a call to `reshade::api::effect_runtime::render_effects()`.